egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedFedora.md

 1. Download and install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 1. Download a [Fedora Desktop ISO file](https://fedoraproject.org/en/get-fedora-options).
 Any Fedora 17 desktop should work.
 You do ***not*** need to burn this to a CD or copy it to a USB drive.
 1. Start up Oracle VM VirtualBox.
 Create a virtual machine with the Fedora Linux operating system, 1536 MB of memory, and a 20 GB virtual hard disk.
-1. In the virtual machine Display settings, set the display video memory to 128 MB and enable 3D acceleration.
+1. In the virtual machine 'Display' settings, set the display video memory to 128 MB and enable 3D acceleration.
-1. In the virtual machine Storage settings, connect the virtual machine CD drive to the ISO file you downloaded.
+1. In the virtual machine 'Storage' settings, connect the virtual machine CD drive to the ISO file you downloaded.
 1. Start the virtual machine and install Fedora to it.
 1. When the install is finished, it will ask you to reboot.
 Instead, shut the machine down, go into the 'Storage' settings and remove the ISO file from the virtual CD drive.
-Then start the virtual machine again.
-1. Start the machine.
+1. Start the virtual machine again.
 You will go through a brief setup, including the creation of a non-root user.
 1. Log in as the non-root user you just created.
 Open a terminal and type

     ```